 Wānanga Hapūtanga is an interactive forum and covers:

 • labour/childbirth and post-natal care

 • traditional Māori birth practices, pūrākau and karakia

 • bonding and gentle handling of baby.

-On completion of the programme whānau are given their choice of safe sleep device, either a wahakura or pēpi pod, and a koha gift pack that comes with mattress, sheets, merino blanket, baby clothes and accessories.
+On completion of the programme, whānau are given their choice of safe sleep device, either a wahakura or pēpi pod, and a koha gift pack that comes with a mattress, sheets, merino blanket, baby clothes and accessories.

 If you have more questions

 For more information or enquiries about Wānanga Hapūtanga, please email: [email protected]

 Motueka Maternity’s Mama Morning (antenatal & postnatal)

 Motueka Maternity’s Mama Morning - every Friday from 10.30am - 11.00am